Glass bead road surface marking: Interaction with roadside soil

 Once the arsenic is mobilized in aqueous form, humic substances interact with arsenic.
 It has been shown that particularly under acidic environments, humic acids contribute immensely to the retention of arsenic in the soil matrix.
 While an exact mechanism for this has not been confirmed, it has been hypothesized that humic acids are acting as anion exchange moieties, potentially through amine interaction within the humic material with arsenic.
 This is only likely if the amine is quaternary, thus justifying the low pH claim, as similar resins are used to separate As(III) and As(V).
-Another possible mechanism of arsenic’s interaction with humic substances is through metal complexes.
+Another possible mechanism of arsenic's interaction with humic substances is through metal complexes.
 Potentially, arsenic adsorption could occur as a humic-acid-metal-As bridging ligand, or possibly adsorbed to the clay that is bound to the humic acid itself as well.

 Lead, on the other hand, has been shown to increase binding to humic substances with increasing pH and decreasing ionic strength.
 Research has indicated that monodentate lead binds at a relatively high measure to carboxylic type groups present in humic materials.
 There is also evidence of the bidentate form of lead binding to phenolic-type groups in the ortho position in humic material when concentrations of lead are high, as is the case for soils nearby marked roads.

 In the case of antinomy, qualitative studies on its association with humic substances is scarce and rarely conclusive.
 It has been shown in many cases, however, that pH has little indication on these interactions.
 One study indicated that organic ligands that possess carboxylic groups or hydroxyl groups create stable bidentate chelates in its speciation as As(III) and As(V).
 Another indicated that As(III) when bound to humic material is easily oxidized, and can be released back into aqueous solution as (SbOH)6-, thus showing that As(V) is more commonly bound to humic material.
 The details of how this binding occurs mechanistically remains relatively unresolved, but knowledge of the primary form of its binding is important to furthering this research.

 Alternative to heavy metal usage

-Retroreflectivity is essential to safe driving conditions.
+Retroreflectivity is crucial for maintaining safe driving conditions.
 While metals are necessary to achieve these goals, there are other, non-toxic metals that can achieve the same results.
 These may include zirconium, tungsten, titanium, and barium.
 The amount of these metals that could be incorporated into the glass varies based on its country of origins and the regulations placed on those countries, but further research on alternatives to heavy metal usage in road markings would assist in reducing heavy metal leachate near roadside soils.